gbevin/SendMIDI/README.md

-  clock bpm            Send 2 beats of MIDI Timing Clock for a BPM (1-999) spp   beats          Send Song Position Pointer with beat (0-16383) ss    number         Send Song Select with song number (0-127) syx   bytes          Send SysEx with a series of 7-bit bytes syf   path           Send SysEx from a .syx file tun                  Send Tune Request as                   Send Active Sensing
+  clock bpm            Send 2 beats of MIDI Timing Clock for a BPM (1-999) spp   beats          Send Song Position Pointer with beat (0-16383) ss    number         Send Song Select with song number (0-127) syx   bytes          Send SysEx from a series of bytes (no F0/F7 delimiters) syf   path           Send SysEx from a .syx file tun                  Send Tune Request as                   Send Active Sensing